NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 ![Run Tab pre run](img/pat2/run_01.png)

-*Above: View of Run Tab prior prior to running the analysis.*
+*Above: View of Run Tab prior to running the analysis.*
 <br><br>

 Soon after the analysis starts the progress bar will show "Analysis started" and a row will be added for each design alternative, with a column to monitor its status.
 For local runs all but one of the processors will be used for parallel simulations.